Thuneri (film): Cast

-Release
+Release and reception

 The film was released on 24 December 2021 across theatres in Tamil Nadu.
 A critic from Maalai Malar labelled the film as "scary".
 Newspaper Dina Thanthi also gave the film a positive review.
+A critic from News Today wrote that "Though a template horror film and there are cliches, yet Thuneri is watchable.
+Plenty of CG works too finds a place.
+Well begun is half done is what Thuneri is all about".

 Critic Malini Mannath wrote "it could have turned into a watchable film for children, had the director focused on that aspect of it.
-Thuneri is a promising debut from a debutant maker."
+Thuneri is a promising debut from a debutant maker".
 A reviewer from MyKollywood noted it was a "decent horror movie".